mattjm/duplicacy-script/README.md

 Put the "filters" file in the duplicacy config folder in the root of your profile (c:\users\myuser\.duplicacy).
 This has a number of exclusions for temporary and generally useless files.
 Note:  A number of the exclusions are drawn from the list of exclusions that Code42 published for the now defunct Crashplan Home service (https://support.code42.com/CrashPlan/4/Troubleshooting/What_is_not_backing_up).

+Make sure the filters are appropriate for your purposes--they may be too aggressive for some people.

 ## Miscellaneous

 To verify a specific snapshot: